 We have the testing apparatus you need to perform all aggregate tests.

-- Screen Shakers separate coarse aggregate samples into six or seven size fractions for gradation tests.
+- Screen Shakers separate coarse aggregate samples into six or seven size fractions for graduation tests.
 Gilson Testing Screens, Test-Masters, and Porta-Screens safely process large samples efficiently.

 - Durability and Abrasion tests measure the hardness, strength, and durability of aggregates.
 Skid resistance tests enhance road safety Micro-Deval and Los Angeles abrasion machines, sodium sulfate soundness apparatus, and durability index shakers determine wear properties of aggregates.
 Resistance to wear and freeze-thaw damage, and overall aggregate strength influence the performance of the materials.